ncoghlan/misc/notes/python3/questions_and_answers.rst

-With Python 3 software collections available for both Red Hat Enterprise Linux and CentOS, Ubuntu including a fully supported Python 3 stack in its latest LTS release, and Continuum Analytics releasing Anaconda3 (a Python 3 based version of their scientific software release), the number of cases where using Python 2 is preferable to using Python 3 is dwindling to those
+With Python 3 software collections available for both Red Hat Enterprise Linux and CentOS, Ubuntu including a fully supported Python 3 stack in its latest LTS release, and Continuum Analytics releasing Anaconda3 (a Python 3 based version of their scientific software distribution), the number of cases where using Python 2 is preferable to using Python 3 is dwindling to those
 where: